praxn-git/praxn-linktree/README.md

 # praxn-linktree
-My first linktree looking profile.
+My first linktree looking profile project.

 ## Kind of Declaration?...ahaha
 The page is a modern and clean alternative to services like Linktree, giving you full control over the design and content.
 It is fully responsive and looks great on both mobile and desktop devices.